RobTillaart/PCA9634/README.md

 If pin is not set/selected it will return HIGH.

 Note: the OE is LOW active.
-The user has to set the power on value by means of a PULL DOWN resistor.
+The user has to set the power on value by means of a PULL UP / DOWN resistor.

 #### I2C Software reset